ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part10_aws_deployment.md

 (transfer)$ git push origin master
 ```

 Do a quick check that the Django project runs without errors and works as expected on the local machine.

-If the Django project doesn't run on the local machine, there is no way it will work on the AWS server.
-We start the development server with the command:
+If the Django project doesn't run on the local machine, there is no way the Django project will work on the AWS server.
+Start the development server on the local machine with the command:

 ```text
 (transfer)$ pwd